rollbear/strong_type/README.md

 };
 ```

-Unfortunately there is little that can be done to reduce the repetition here.
+Unfortunately there is little that can be done to reduce the repetition.
 A
 bit can be done by writing a static helper function template:

 ```C++